gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-transparency.md

 ```

 Before we run this let's add a small UI so we can more easily play with the `alphaTest`
 and `transparent` settings.
-We'll use dat.gui like we introduced
+We'll use lil-gui like we introduced
 in the [article on three.js's scenegraph](scenegraph.html).

-First we'll make a helper for dat.gui that sets every material in the scene
+First we'll make a helper for lil-gui that sets every material in the scene
 to a value

 ```js